milankinen/livereactload/README.md

 ## Thanks

   * **[Dan Abramov](https://github.com/gaearon)** - an amazing [React Hot API](https://github.com/gaearon/react-hot-api)
-    that is used for the basis of the state propagation mechanism
+    that was used for the basis of the state propagation mechanism
   * **[Hannu](https://github.com/heintsi)** - inspiring and sparring with this project